 Research shows the best learning occurs with students physically present in the classroom.
 In-person learning is active and involved, allowing for meaningful connections with faculty and classmates.
 Whereas virtual classes allow for virtual participation, in-person classes urge you to be active and alert during class time.

 What safety protocols will be in place if I am scheduled for a Face-to-Face class on campus?

 PVCC’s priority during the pandemic has been to protect the safety, health, and well-being of our students, employees, and visitors.
-Even as students, faculty, staff, and visitors return to campus for the Fall 2021 semester, everyone is expected to wear face-coverings in all buildings and classrooms at all times and outside when social distancing cannot be maintained.
-If you do not have a face covering, one will be provided, Classrooms and other spaces have also been set up to allow for physical distancing.
+Even as students, faculty, staff, and visitors return to campus for the Fall 2021 semester, everyone is REQUIRED to wear a mask or face covering in all buildings and classrooms at all times.
+Masks and face coverings will not be required outdoors.
+If you do not have a mask or face covering, one will be provided.
+Classrooms and other spaces have also been set up to allow for social distancing.

 What’s the difference between Live Online, Online, Hybrid/Virtual and Face-to-Face classes?

 For the Fall 2021 semester, nearly half of PVCC’s classes will be taught in Live Online, Online, a combination of Live Online and Online, and Hybrid/Virtual classes.
 The other half will be taught in a Face-to-Face format with appropriate safety protocols and social distancing.

 With Live Online, you will meet weekly with your instructor at your scheduled class time, allowing you to interact with your instructor and classmates.
 With Online classes, you have no set time in which you need to be in front of your computer.
 You’ll still participate – only instead of in-person lectures, it will be through weekly online assignments.
 For Hybrid/Virtual, part of the class will be held online without a set time to attend; the other part will occur at the time listed in the class schedule, either in a Face-to-Face format on campus or in a virtual format using a virtual platform.